 Transform Lives: Become a Child Life Specialist

-Child life specialists are child development experts who engage in developmentally-appropriate medical play to prepare pediatric patients for medical procedures and ensure life remains as normal as possible for children in healthcare settings and other challenging environments.
 The Child Life Specialist Co-Major includes coursework required by the Association of Child Life Professionals for eligibility to complete official child life internships and take the Child Life Professional Certification Exam.
 This is the only co-major preparing students for careers as child life specialists in Ohio.

-The Child Life Specialist Co-Major is open to all Miami undergraduate students from any major.
+This co-major is open to all current Miami undergraduate students from any major.

-Curriculum and Courses
+Child Life Curriculum and Courses

-This program addresses the following topics: child life theory and practice; death, dying, and bereavement; therapeutic/medical play; family dynamics, child and adolescent development; and social science research.
+The Child Life Specialist co-major curriculum includes the coursework required for eligibility to take the Child Life Professional Certification Exam.
+This 33-hour program addresses the following topics: child life theory and practice; death, dying, and bereavement; therapeutic/medical play; family dynamics, child and adolescent development; and social science research.
 In addition, students complete a field experience in child life (e.g., volunteer hours with children, child life practicum).
+Below are courses approved by the Association of Child Life Professionals (ACLP):

 - FSW 245 Children and Families: Ages Conception – 12